MikeDigitize/Getting_Started_With_TDD/README.md

 Every time Joe draws the lottery, the array of balls gets bigger.
 We're adding to an array that never gets emptied.

 Let's fix that by refactoring to an array that gets initialised on every call.
-We don't need access to a balls array directly on the object, we can just check the outputted array instead.
+We don't need access to a balls array directly on the object, we can just check the array when it's returned when `drawEuroMillions` gets called instead.

 ```javascript
 drawEuroMillions() {